Can you please provide a brief overview of your journey in the film and TV industry?

 My dad bought me a Sony Hi-8 camcorder in grade 6 and forever changed the trajectory of my life.

-I met my friend Daniel Ennett while I was a journalist, and now we’ve been making documentaries for 10 years together.
+I met Daniel Ennett while I was a journalist, and now we’ve been making documentaries for 10 years together.
 He is a quadruple amputee, but that doesn’t stop us from going on the wildest adventures.
-We even filmed him scuba diving with sharks.
+We went scuba diving with sharks.
+And we filmed it.

 Werner Herzog: